Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks: Experiments on Real Data

-\ \Mf's performance was next evaluated on an epilepsy dataset presented in \citet{Li862797,7963378}.
-The dataset comprises 91 subjects with multiple seizures recorded with intracranial electroencephalogram (iEEG).
-Clinicians annotate a subset of implanted electrodes as part of the clinically hypothesized epileptogenic zone (EZ), and then perform subsequent surgery to resect a super set of those regions.
-The goal of computational EZ localization is to define a model that extracts features of the iEEG data that can separate healthy from epileptic regions.
-The classification task is to predict surgical outcome of success (seizure free), or failure (seizure recurrence), after a surgical resection is performed on drug resistant epilepsy patients conditioned on the clinically hypothesized EZ regions.
-If a feature is informative, then it will highly correlate with the clinical EZ when a surgical outcome is successful and vice versa when not successful.
-In \citet{Li862797,7963378}, a feature of the data, ``neural fragility'' was computed from the data, which is represented as a spatiotemporal heatmap of channels-by-time.
 The classification task specifically takes in a data points that are $X_i \in \mathbb{R}^{H \times W}$ of dimension $(20 \times 105)$, where there are 20 quantiles summarizing a distribution of neural fragility and 105 time points around seizure onset.
 There are 10 quantiles for the neural fragility of electrodes in the clinically hypothesized EZ and 10 quantiles for the neural fragility of electrodes in the rest of the implanted electrodes.
 The goal is to take $X_i$ and predict $y_i \in \{0, 1\}$, where 0 stands for failed surgical outcome and 1 stands for successful surgical outcome.
 The classification is setup this way because the clinically annotated EZ electrodes are imperfect and not always representative of the true underlying EZ, which is not observable.
+Moreover, the multivariate EEG time-series were transformed in this way in order to faciliate comparisons of predictions among subjects with different number of electrodes (ranging from \~30-150).
 In the original paper, there is preprocessing of the data in the form of a thresholding step, which was done to improve the model performance.
-However, in this setting, we perform no preprocessing before the classification task to demonstrate fair performance on the "raw" data.
+However, in this setting, we perform no preprocessing before the classification task to demonstrate fair performance on the "raw" transformed data.
 For full details on the dataset and clinical problem, we refer the readers to \citet{Li862797,7963378}.

 In Figure \ref{fig:epilepsy_prediction}a, we compare \Mf\ with default hyperparameters, specified in the \Sporf\ package, against standard classification algorithms as in the simulations.
 The sample sizes for training are relatively low with 60\% of subjects used for training and the rest for the held-out test set.
 The set of subjects in each cross-validation index are the same across all classifiers, thus enabling a fair comparison.
 In some folds, it is seen that all the classifiers perform very poorly.
 This occurs most likely because the data are noisy, the implanted iEEG electrodes are not perfect and some subjects are very difficult to treat.
 Moreover, there are only 91 subjects total used in this classification task.
 Even in this challenging classification setting, we observe that \Mf\ is able to achieve a superior performance measured by AUC (Figure \ref{fig:epilepsy_prediction}b).
 In terms of the Cohen's effect size, \Mf\ is significantly (p-value $\leq 0.05$) more accurate than all other algorithms besides \Sporf\ per a Wilcoxon paired sign test across the 10 cross-validation folds.
 We observe that ConvNets perform at chance level on the test set, completely overfitting to the training set in this limited sample size setting.